Ahmed-AKROUT/gke-terraform/README.md

-# gke-terraform
-create gke cluster with terraform
+## ☁️ GKE Deployment with Terraform

 ## 📌 Introduction

-in this projet we will create a gke cluster and deploy nginx pod inside this cluster
+In this project, we will create a GKE cluster and deploy an NGINX pod inside the cluster.

-## 🚀 Features

-## ☁️ GKE Deployment with Terraform

 ### 🔐 1.
 Connect to Google Cloud
 Using the **Google Cloud SDK**, log in with your Google Cloud account: